Chapter 10:

 “Oh?
 And why is that?”

-“Because that man does not deserve to touch your boot.”
+“That insect doesn’t deserve to touch your boot.”

-“Answer me, or your lord dies.
-Aren’t you charged by God to protect and serve your masters?
-So, answer me.
-Now.”
+“Answer him, or your lord dies!”
+Mania screamed.
+“Aren’t you charged by God to protect and serve your master.
+Answer Master now!”

 “…Let him die,” a small voice mumbled.

-David looked to his side and saw a blonde-haired maid, her eyes downcast and wet with tears, sitting on her knees.
-The Machai next to her went to strike her, but David held up his hand, ordering them to stop.
 He walked over to her and crouched beside her, before gently putting his fingers on her chin, forcing her to look into his eyes.

-“Repeat what you said,” David commanded.
+“Repeat what you said.”

-The maid, though terrified and shivering, scowled and said in a much clearer and louder voice, “Let the bastard die.”
+The maid, though terrified and shivering, scowled and said in a much clearer, and louder voice, “Let the bastard die.”

-“You do know what you’re saying, don’t you?”
-David questioned.
 “Don’t think I won’t do it because you stood up to me.
 I could snap his neck like a twig.
 I could kill every last one of you before you drew your next breath.”

-“…That man deserves worse,” the maid said firmly, not breaking her gaze.
+“That man deserves worse,” the maid said firmly, not breaking her gaze.
 “If he and his wife die, then I’m okay with that.”

 “You insolent wench!”
-Antony cried.
+Lord Antony cried.

 “How dare you speak ill of the lord and lady like that?!”
-A few guards asked.

 “You truly meant what you said, didn’t you?”
-He asked.

 “Is he that terrible of a master then?”